yo1995/Daily_Python_Tasks/Tool_dark_bright_png_overlay/README.md

 ## Usage

 run it. no input will use default settings. drag file into it or key in the path for each image.

+- adjust the brightness factor for dark image.
+0 means no adjustment and 1 is total black.
+0.5 is typically good practice.

 ### so how to see the difference?